jedrzejboczar/regdef-py/README.md

 # regdef-py

-Script for generating C/C++ register access code based on a register description written as JSON file.
+Simple script for generating C/C++ register access code based on a register description written as JSON file.

----

 Why did I do this?
 Maybe I have to much time.
 But whenever I have to access registers of some chip, I try to find some libraries/headers on the internet.
 But, if I find something, then it is usually some Arduino code, or just a simple list of register addresses, or some BSP that just does and weights too much.
 I just wanted to check if the approach taken here is general enough to be useful in regular projects (and no, I didn't find any free to use thing like this on the web).

 The code in *regdef.py* is quite...bad, but it has been done quickly, this is still just a proof of concept.
 If this proves to be useful, then we can think about refactoring or something.

-It could probably be done better, any feedback welcome.
+Most probably it could have been done better, any feedback welcome.

 ## Register description